educaredes/moodle-templates/README.md

 ```shell
 ./make.sh
 ```
-It will create two files in the "output" directory.
+It will create two files for each question type template in the "output" directory.
 Each file is a question bank in a category.

 4. Import the files as new question banks, selecting "Moodle xml format".

-5. Check the questions created in CategoryA and CategoryB
+5. Check the questions created in *-CatA and *-CatB